b-pardi/Research/BraTaDio_Fn/README.md

 - get calibration data for peak frequencies for linear regression (currently just using theoretical)

-- fix bug when plotting only freq or dis

-- apply color map used in analyze.py to sauerbray eqn plots
+- refactor analyze() to put each opt into its own function

 ### CHANGE LOG

+4/18
+- updated README
+- error check to see if Df already normalized before doing Sauerbray, if it is we don't divide by the overtone as to not do it twice
+- updated plot formatting for Sauerbray
+- fixed bug legend not showing in Sauerbray plots
+- fixed bug when plotting only raw data

 4/17
 - refactored code to clean up analyze.py, moving nested functions outside of analyze() and shortening it. more refactoring of the like needed
 - fixed normalization bug, needed to divide baseline df by overtone as well
+- fixed bug in naming multiaxis plot, name pulled from wrong list of freqs
+- fixed bug when plotting more freq overtones than dis or vice versa
+- fixed bug in sauerbray eqn where graph shape was correct but numbers were off, was doing unnecessary unit conversion
+- applied color map used in analyze.py to sauerbray eqn plots
+- added opt to plot temp as f(time)
+- adjusted data formatting section to support above (qsense does not have temperature data)
+- added error checking for it data has temperature values
+- added error checking for if dataframe empty (if user selects a overtone to plot that doesn't actually have data in it)

 4/10
 - fixed sauerbray eqn plots.
 Now will plot all overtones selected with all ranges having selections